 Groups spread across multiple states face regulatory and labor market differences that make local staffing complex.
 Central teams in a single location simplify compliance and hiring.
 Front desk outsourcing can provide this centralized capability without building internal infrastructure.

-When Distributed Works
+When Does Distributed Intake Work?

 Distribution succeeds under different conditions: